 We recently rolled out our new workflow template library, and we’re really excited to see that a lot of customers are already browsing the library and utilizing the templates.

-Whether you’ve just started your free 30-day trial or your entire organization already uses Redbooth, I invite you to browse and explore the template library.
+Whether you’ve just started for free or your entire organization already uses Redbooth, I invite you to browse and explore the template library.

 We’ve got workflow templates for everything from financial due diligence to leading a team meeting to designing a website for a customer.
 There’s a lot of excitement about it — and what we have there now is only the beginning.